What is the u.s. constitution challenge examination?

 Is there an online option to take the U.S. Constitution Exam?

 Yes.
-We are now offering an online exam-only option.
+We are now offering an online module option.
 If you choose this option you will be proctored during the test administration and have a maximum of 1 ½ hours to complete the exam.
 No supplementary materials or notes will be allowed.

 Which operating systems does ProctorU support?

 ProctorU currently supports Windows XP, Windows Vista, Windows 7, Windows 8 and Mac OS X 10.4 or newer version of those systems.
 At this time, ProctorU does not support any Linux operating systems such as Chrome OS, Ubuntu, Fedora, etc.